-Warsaw, Poland – After Erdogan, Boris Johnson and Emmanuel Macron, Andrzej Duda became the latest victims of Russian pranksters Vladimir Kuznetsov and Alexey Stolyarov who called the newly re-elected Polish President pretending to be the United Nations’ secretary-general, António Guterres.
+Warsaw, Poland – After Erdogan, Boris Johnson and Emmanuel Macron, Andrzej Duda became the latest victim of Russian pranksters Vladimir Kuznetsov and Alexey Stolyarov who called the newly re-elected Polish President pretending to be the United Nations’ secretary-general, António Guterres. duda prank

 Known as Vovan and Lexus, the Russian pair tricked Duda into having an 11-minute conversation, in which they discuss Covid-19, the LGBT movement and vodka, by pretending to be calling to congratulate him on his re-election.

 The presidential palace confirmed that the recording, which has been posted on YouTube, is genuine, saying that said that the prankster had “passed verification in Poland’s Permanent Mission to the UN” before getting through to Duda, who was traveling in Central Poland at the time. duda prank

 In the recording, Kuznetsov tries to trick Duda into commenting on such controversial topics as the current Covid-19 pandemic, the ongoing debate surrounding the LGBT movement in Poland and the bilateral relations with Ukraine.
 But with little success.

 “I don’t discriminate against [the LGBT community], I have a huge respect for every human being,” stated Duda in English before adding that “there was a strong discussion during our presidential campaign about the LGBT movement, adoption and same-sex marriages.”

 On former European Council president and Polish Prime minister Donald Tusk, Duda amusingly said that “he doesn’t like me” to which Tusk replied on Twitter: “I do like you, Mr. President.
 Especially for your openness.”
 Banter.